Die Hippie, Die: Plot

 Cartman has begun to run a 'pest control' service to rid the town of hippies.
-Having studied them in his quest to eradicate them, he deduces they are about to start a music festival in South Park, but his attempts to warn the town council fail, and he is arrested soon afterwards for imprisoning 63 hippies in his basement.
+Having studied them in his quest to eradicate them, Cartman deduces they are about to start a music festival in South Park, but his attempts to warn the town council fail, and Cartman is arrested soon afterwards for imprisoning 63 hippies in his basement.

 The town of South Park is soon invaded by the largest population of hippies in history, and the music festival threatens to destroy the town.
-A few of them from the University of Colorado Boulder manage to convert Stan, Kyle and Kenny to their cause with talks of corporate evils, and the trio get caught up in the massive hippie crowd where they all listen to jam band music.
+A few of them from the University of Colorado Boulder manage to convert Stan, Kyle, and Kenny to their cause with talks of corporate evils, and the trio get caught up in the massive hippie crowd where they all listen to jam band music.
 Cartman pleads with the mayor to stop the festival, but she reveals that she signed the permit for the music festival, thinking it would make the town some money.

-After seeing the chaos that the eccentric hippies are creating, the guilt-ridden mayor shoots herself in the head (she survives, and appears later in the strategy room when Cartman is enacting his plan).
+After seeing the chaos that the eccentric hippies are creating, the guilt-ridden mayor shoots herself in the head (she survives and appears later in the strategy room when Cartman is enacting his plan).
 Stan's parents know where the kids are, but when they realized what they did in Woodstock (which was very embarrassing and it’s strongly implied that this is how Shelley was made), they go to save Stan.
-Randy tries to get through the crowd, but fails early due to excessive marijuana smoke exposure.
+Randy tries to get through the crowd but fails early due to excessive marijuana smoke exposure.
 The rest of the town then pleads with Cartman to dispel the hippies; Cartman eventually agrees to help, but only after Randy promises to offer a Tonka radio-controlled bulldozer and Kyle's mother assures Cartman that Kyle will never have one, instead having to watch Cartman playing with the bulldozer.